 Our bucketing leads method is super simple and makes it easy to find the right person to talk to next.
 We’ve outlined it in detail here, but we put prospects into four buckets: 1) Uncontacted, 2) Working, 3) Priority, and 4) Meetings Scheduled.
 Then we work the buckets backwards, which produces significantly greater results and sales efficiency.
 Why start with meetings scheduled (bucket 4)?
 Prioritizing leads that are closest to revenue means you have your priorities straight, versus task overwhelm from our last hack which leads reps wondering, “Who should I try to reach next?”.

 Pro Tip: Create list views in your CRM according to “buckets”.
-We’ve outlined how to do this in Salesforce, Outreach, and in a regular spreadsheet in our “TSD: Webinar – Eliminating Wasted Sales Effort” playbook.
+We’ve outlined how to do this in Salesforce, Outreach, and in a regular spreadsheet in our “Au Partners: Webinar – Eliminating Wasted Sales Effort” playbook.
 Get free, instant access to it by signing up for UpLevel here.

 Hack #4: Build real-time channel validation into your lead flow.